Projects in Belize

 Special education

-To support teachers in ensuring all Belizean children have access to quality education by equipping educators with the knowledge and skills to address the diverse physical, social, emotional, and academic needs of students.
+The Special Education program's goal is to support teachers in ensuring all Belizean children have access to quality education by equipping educators with the knowledge and skills to address the diverse physical, social, emotional, and academic needs of students.

 STEAM